Nature & biodiversity

 View Transcript

-The region supports some of the most vulnerable and endangered species on the planet, hosting close to 100 critically endangered species, such as the Sand Tiger shark, the Hawksbill turtle and the Rüppell's vulture, and more than 600 endemic species, including the Dragon's Blood tree and Softcoral seahorse.
-Nature also brings strong socio-economic and cultural linkages, with agriculture, pastoralism and herding, and fisheries deeply rooted in the region’s heritage.
+The region supports some of the most vulnerable and endangered species on the planet, hosting close to 100 critically endangered species, such as the Sand tiger shark, the Hawksbill turtle, and the Rüppell's vulture, with more than 600 endemic species, including the Dragon's Blood tree and Softcoral seahorse.
+However, land degradation threatens these ecosystems, exacerbating the loss of biodiversity and impacting agriculture, pastoralism, herding and fisheries, which are integral to the region’s socio-economic and cultural heritage.
+Businesses must respond to these emerging risks by adopting nature-positive strategies to ensure sustainable outcomes.

 Businesses face new risks from nature loss and must respond to emerging regulatory, consumer and investor pressures.
 By putting nature-positive strategies in place and integrating them into their plans, business leaders can harness new opportunities that create sustainable outcomes for all.